Spark739-dev/19CS404-DBMS-Lab-Manual/Experiment4_AggregateGroupByHaving/README.md

 **Question 6**

----
---Write a SQL query to find the minimum purchase amount.
+Write a SQL query to find the minimum purchase amount.

 Sample table: orders